Gitoffthelawn/YouTube-Channels-Organizer/README.md

 #### Notes and features:
 - It fetches the latest 5 videos of each creator and shows them.
 - It uses your YT API for fetching videos and due to a daily limit, the more you fetch the faster you will hit the limit.
 I've tried implementing cache and other steps to limit the token usage.
-- You can edit/delete categories you created or remove the channels from the category.
+- You can edit/delete/order categories you created or remove the channels from the category.
+- You can also import and export your categories in csv.

 > Disclaimer: You'll need YouTube Data API V3 for this extension to work due to various limitations set by YT.
 This extension was created with the help of AI.